-There is a distinguished representative of $\alpha_e$ that is geodesic and orthogonal to both $\partial Y$ and $e$.
-By abuse of notation, we henceforth identify $\alpha_e$ with its orthogeodesic representative and define

 \begin{lemma} The metric completion of the surface with corners $Y\setminus \arc(Y)$ is homeomorphic to a union of closed disks and closed disks with finitely many points on the boundary removed.
 That is, $\arc(Y)$ fills $Y$. \end{lemma} \begin{proof} Each component of $Y\setminus \arc(Y)$ deformation retracts onto a component of the metric completion of $\Sp\setminus \arc(Y)$.
 By the duality of arcs and edges of $\Sp_2^0$, each component of $\Sp\setminus \arc(Y)$ is contractible. \end{proof} The orthogeodesic foliation also comes with a natural transverse measure: the measure of an arc $k$ transverse to (a smoothing of) $\mathcal O_{\partial Y}(Y)$ is defined on small enough transverse arcs $k$ first by isotoping the arc into $\partial Y$ transversely to $\cO_{\partial Y}(Y)$ and then measuring the hyperbolic length there.
+Locally, the orthogeodesic foliation admits a reflection about each edge of $\Sp$, so by restricting $k$ to those leaves of $\cO_{\partial Y}(Y)$ that intersect a given edge, we can use this symmetry to see that the measure of $k$ is the same after a transverse isotopy onto either boundary component of $Y$.
 Extending to all transverse arcs by additivity defines a transverse measure on $\mathcal O_{\partial Y}(Y)$.

 To each component $e$ of $\Sp_2^0$ we associate the length $c_e>0$ of either component of $r\inverse (e)\cap\partial Y$; the transverse measure of $e$ is exactly $c_e$.
 Anticipating the contents of the next section (see, e.g., Theorem \ref{thm:arc=T(S)_crown}), we define the formal sum